-Yes, Octoparse has a built-in browser that simulates human activities and visualizes the process.
+Yes, Octoparse can easily deal with pages with AJAX, it has a built-in browser that simulates human activities and visualizes the process.
 You can set the browser to scroll down to the bottom before starting to scrape.

-- “I want not only the images but also other information related to it”
+- “I want not only the images but also the other information related to it”

 People working on e-commerce product research won’t be satisfied with product images alone.
-They have to study not only the look and design of the product, but also the prices and other parameters to evaluate its overall performance.
+They have to study not only the look and design of the product but also prices and other parameters to evaluate its overall performance.

-Octoparse offers templates for users to scrape from a series of websites such as Amazon, Yelp, Booking, etc. In this case, you can not only scrape down the URLs of images, but also other information of the product, the restaurant or the hotel.
+Octoparse offers templates for users to scrape from a series of websites such as Amazon, Yelp, Booking, etc. In this case, you can not only scrape down the URLs of images, but also other information about the product, the restaurant, or the hotel.